23 Cloud microphysics

 \[ \begin{align} D_0 = \left(\frac{\rho_r}{\pi\rho_l'n_0}\right)^{1/4}. \end{align} \]

 From Eq.
-(23.100) is obtained using the substitution rule Eq.
-(A.86) also
+(23.100), using the substitution rule Eq.
+(A.88), one further obtains

 \[ \begin{align} D_0 &= \frac{\int_0^\infty n_D\left(D\right)DdD}{\int_0^\infty n_D\left(D\right)dD} = \frac{\int_0^{\frac{\infty}{2}}n_D\left(2D\right)2D\cdot 2\cdot dD}{\int_0^{\frac{\infty}{2}}n_D\left(2D\right)\cdot 2\cdot dD} = 2\frac{\int_0^{\infty}2n_D\left(2r\right)rdr}{\int_0^{\infty}2n_D\left(2r\right)dr} = 2\frac{\int_0^\infty n_r\left(r\right)rdr}{\int_0^\infty n_r\left(r\right)dr} = 2r_0. \end{align} \]